pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 the observation tools released in 1.7, such as the ``ObservableState()`` macro.
 In the reducer you can use `@Shared` regardless of your use of the observation tools.

-However, if you are deploying to iOS 16 or earlier, then you must use `WithObservationTracking` in your views if you are accessing shared state.
+However, if you are deploying to iOS 16 or earlier, then you must use `WithPerceptionTracking` in your views if you are accessing shared state.
 For example, the following view:

 ```swift